 Womack's returned to prominence in recent years thanks to his 2009 induction into the Rock and Roll Hall of Fame and a series of popular collaborations with Damon Albarn, including his moody 2012 album The Bravest Man in the Universe.

 Even though he faced a litany health issues, Womack was still hard at work this year.
-A new solo album, apparently titled The Best Is Yet to Come, was in progress and he was poised for a series of European tour dates later this summer.
+A new solo album, apparently titled The Best Is Yet to Come, was in progress with contributions from Stevie Wonder, Snoop Dogg and others.
+He was poised for a series of European tour dates later this summer.